Bothriechis schlegelii: Taxonomy

 Some authorities also recognize a montane form that is treated either as a subspecies (B. s. supraciliaris) or as a species (B. supraciliaris).
-Found in the province of San José in Costa Rica, it was sometimes referred to as the eyelash mountain viper, while more recent publications recognizing the species designation refer to it as the blotched palm-pitviper.
+Found in the province of San José in Costa Rica, it was sometimes referred to as the eyelash mountain viper, while more recent publications recognizing the species designation refer to it as the blotched palm-pitviper.Although considered to likely contain multiple species for some time, the great variety of colour patterns in the species has previously made this difficult to verify.

+In 2024, a systematic revision of B. schlegelii through DNA-sequencing finally split it into an additional number of species: B. klebbai, B. rasikusumorum, B. khwargi, B. rahimi, and B. hussaini.
+At the same time names that were previously synonyms were revalidated: B. nigroadspersus (Steindachner, 1870), B. nitidus (Günther, 1859), and B. torvus (Posada Arango, 1889a).
+Due to the close relation between these species alongside B. supraciliaris, they are considered to be part of a B. schlegelii species complex, otherwise referred to as the "eyelash clade" within Bothriechis.
+These "eyelash vipers" form a monophyletic clade that is sister to the rest of the genus.

 Conservation

-Eyelash vipers have not been evaluated by the IUCN Red List, and were removed from CITES Appendix III in 2002.
-While not listed as threatened, they could be at risk of habitat loss from increased deforestation for timber, agriculture, and urbanization.
+Eyelash vipers were evaluated for the IUCN Red List as being of least concern for extinction in 2013, having been removed from CITES Appendix III in 2002.
+While not listed as threatened, they are at risk of habitat loss from increased deforestation for timber, agriculture, and urbanization.
+However, the species is adaptable and can live in secondary forests as well as coffee and banana plantations.